 PS: Try to take a challenge this festive season!
-Go on the Char Dham yatra by helicopter in 2021 and try to capture your journey in the form of snaps.
+Go on the Char Dham yatra by helicopter and try to capture your journey in the form of snaps.

 With the aid of a moving object, panning can be used to create the illusion of motion.
 It is necessary to use very slow shutter speeds to blur the background while keeping the subject sharp.
 This necessitates the photographer locking on to a subject and moving the lens at the same pace as the topic in question.
 A lot of practice is required for good work.

 Moving at a moderate pace and panning through the planes is also an effective method for demonstrating the best aviation photography.
 On a public street, put it through its paces with an automobile.
 You will be astounded by the results.
 Take shots of your subjects as you follow them to acquire unique images.
 Having a base that becomes noticeably veiled as a result of panning after the airplane is preferable for this technique.

 We understand that it can be difficult to come across different creative angles while flying on an airplane, but when it comes to static aircraft, you can be confident that you will come across some really interesting angles.
 Look around the plane for something unusual and beautiful in nature, or get down to the ground to shoot some ground photography if you have the opportunity.
 Do not take this as a source of stress; instead, simply enjoy the process and allow it to flow freely!
 Because of technological advancements, we now have memory cards with a lot of storage space and the ability to store a large number of photographs.